rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Rackspace supports the CFN template format and is slowly adding support for individual resources.
 We currently support server and load balancer resources.
-However, if the existing CFN template contains syntax that invokes other resources, it will need to be tweaked before use.
-We encourage you to provide feedback and request new features, which will help us prioritize our roadmap.
+However, if the existing CFN template contains syntax that invokes other resources, it needs to be tweaked before use.
+We encourage you to provide feedback and request new features, which helps us prioritize our roadmap.

 #### Can I deploy my Heat template from another OpenStack service provider at Rackspace?